azadix/mxl-filter-editor/README.md

 - Saving/loading filters in localStorage

 ### TODO:
+- Optimize select2 data loading (current is very slow when loading large amount of rules)
 - Add working search bar for table data
 - Rule verification (so that an impossible rule cannot be created)
 - Different styling for inactive rules